China hits back at Trump tariffs with 34% tax on US goods

 Complaint with WTO

-China also said it had opened a formal complaint against the new US tariffs with the World Trade Organization on Friday, saying the measures violate WTO rules and requesting consultations.
+But China has pushed forward with countering Trump’s aggressive trade policies, saying it had opened a formal complaint against the new US tariffs with the World Trade Organization (WTO) on Friday.

+As part of its complaint, Beijing argued the measures violate WTO rules and requesting consultations.

 “China has filed the WTO complaint with respect to the United States’ measures,” the Permanent Mission of China to the World Trade Organization said in a statement.

-The new tariffs blatantly violate WTO rules, it added.
+Beijing also imposed sweeping export controls to limit the exchange of goods and services with the US.
+Some pertained to the export of medium and heavy rare earths to the US, including samarium, gadolinium, terbium, dysprosium, lutetium, scandium and yttrium, effective from April 4.

+Others took aim at US businesses.
+China added 16 US entities to its export control list, which bans the export of dual-use items to affected firms.

 The Chinese Commerce Ministry said the targeted companies seriously “undermined” China’s national sovereignty, security and development interests and would be banned from new investments, import and export activities in China.

-Agriculture trade also took another hit as Chinese customs imposed an immediate suspension on imports of sorghums from grain exporter C&D (USA) Inc, as well as poultry and bonemeal from three US firms.
+Agriculture trade took a hit as well, as Chinese customs imposed an immediate suspension on imports of sorghums from grain exporter C&D (USA) Inc, as well as poultry and bonemeal from three US firms.

-Beijing also launched an anti-dumping probe into imports of certain medical CT tubes from the US and India, and a wider industry competitiveness investigation into imports of medical CT tubes.
+Then there were the threats of further regulatory action.
+Beijing announced it had launched an anti-dumping probe, looking into imports of certain medical CT tubes from the US and India.

+It also said it would pursue a wider investigation into how the medical industry’s competitiveness was affected by imports of medical CT tubes.

 US stock futures fell sharply on Friday, signalling more losses on Wall Street, as the Trump administration’s sweeping levies knocked $2.4 trillion from US equities.